kmcallister/rust-ams-1-april-2015/README.md

 ## Rustc

-Advice: try to build the compiler from source before the meetup, since you will need to compile LLVM wich can take about an hour.
+Advice: try to build the compiler from source before the meetup, since you will need to compile LLVM which can take about an hour.

 * https://github.com/rust-lang/rust/issues/21435 ([aochagavia](https://github.com/aochagavia) can mentor)